1 Hume's Argument on Miracles

 Resurrection of God Incarnate".

-Bob then proceeds to use a whole pile of big words, convoluted
+proceeds to use a whole pile of big words, convoluted

 sentences, plenty of underlining and bolding.
 I think we are supposed